Board of Visitors

 Brenda Brickhouse (2016-2024)

-Brenda Brickhouse retired from the Tennessee Valley Authority in Chattanooga as vice president of environmental and energy policy and chief sustainability officer.
-Prior to working at TVA, she served in several capacities with Progress Energy and CP&L. Over 25 years, Brickhouse has served in a variety of roles at NC State, including serving as president of the North Carolina Forestry Foundation and the NC State Natural Resources Foundation.
-She worked on the committee that developed a new business model for Hofmann Forest, led the effort to merge the Forestry and Pulp and Paper Foundations supporting the college and served on the most recent Dean Search Committee.
-She has worked collaboratively with faculty, administration, staff and volunteers.
-Brickhouse has a 37-year career in industry that has both informed and influenced her work for NC State through considerable experience in business and organization development and external relations, including regulatory and other government agencies, communities, stakeholders and customers.
+Brenda Brickhouse is a Senior Technical Executive with the Electric Power Research Institute where she leads work on equitable decarbonization and sustainable energy strategy.
+She retired from the Tennessee Valley Authority in Chattanooga as vice president of environmental and energy policy and chief sustainability officer.
+Before working at TVA, she served in several capacities with Progress Energy and CP&L. Over 25 years, Brickhouse has served in a variety of roles at NC State, including serving as president of the North Carolina Forestry Foundation and the NC State Natural Resources Foundation.
+She worked on the committee that developed a new business model for Hofmann Forest, led the effort to merge the Forestry and Pulp and Paper Foundations supporting the college, and served on the most recent Dean Search Committee.
+She has worked collaboratively with faculty, administration, staff, and volunteers.
+Brickhouse has a 37-year career in an industry that has both informed and influenced her work for NC State through considerable experience in business and organization development and external relations, including regulatory and other government agencies, communities, stakeholders, and customers.

-Brickhouse earned a bachelor’s degree in forestry in 1980 and a master’s degree in public affairs, public administration in 1988, both from NC State.
+Brickhouse earned a bachelor’s degree in forestry in 1980 and a master’s degree in public affairs in 1988, both from NC State.
+She also has a Master’s in Energy Regulation and Law from Vermont Law and Graduate School.

 Kevin Clark (2021-2025)